 Candidates for BADAL X

 Clinical trials have shown that BADAL X™ is safe and offers clearly better mobility, less complaints and significant better quality of life (Attalah et al, Plos One, 2020).
 Persons with lower limb amputation that suffer from problems associated with socket attachment of their prosthesis are perfect candidates for BADAL X™.

 OTN Implants supports and supplies a network of clinics that are specialized in the BADAL X implantation technique.
 If you interested in BADAL X, please fill in the contact form.

-In Canada and the US, BADAL X™ is sold in limited numbers to orthopedic clinics with custom device exemption approval by respectively Health Canada and FDA.
-If you live in Canada or US please fill in the contact form and OTN Implants will bring you in contact with BADAL X clinics in the US and Canada.
+In Canada, the US, Australia and New Zealand, BADAL X™ is sold in limited numbers to orthopedic clinics.
+If you live in one of those countries please fill in the contact form and OTN Implants will bring you in contact with BADAL X clinics in your country.